vyos/vyconf/README.md

 vyconf
 =======

-**Note:** VyConf is an early stage of development and need your contributions!
+**Note:** VyConf is an early stage of development.
+It's incomplete and cannot be used yet.
+Contributions are welcome!

 VyConf is a software appliance configuration framework.